thegreatsunra/serial-monitor/README.md

-# python-boilerplate
+# serial-monitor

-> Boilerplates are like toothbrushes.
-Everyone has one and no one wants to use anyone else's.
->
-> This one is mine.
+> Monitors a serial port and logs output to a log file

 ## Dependencies